 Shanghai Bund offers a Gyro Swing and this unusual type of wave swinger.

 The main draw, however, is B&M’s bright red Diving Machine.
 Not many people seem to be interested in vertical drops during the early hours, so I’m able to board the first train of the day.

 Unfortunately, operations are totally different in China… in the worst possible way.
-Diving Machine is ran with only one train during the entirety of the day.
+Diving Machine is running only one train during for a whole day.
 And to make things even worse, crew members need almost 10 minutes to dispatch that train.
 Once again… it’s Saturday, so the park will become busy.
-Can you imagine the horribly long and slow moving queue during the afternoon?
+Can you imagine the horribly long and slow-moving queue during the afternoon?